Armed Forces Comptroller is a quarterly journal. Publication months are as follows:

 - Summer 2017 issue – June 21, 2017 (topic statement due by April 18, 2017)

 - Fall 2017 issue – August 14, 2017 (topic statement due by July 17, 2017)

 - Winter 2018 issue – November 13, 2017 (topic statement due by October 16, 2017)

 - Spring 2018 issue – February 12, 2018 (topic statement due by January 12, 2017)

 Other Material (Chapter News, Professional Development Announcements, etc.)

 Submission deadlines for other Armed Forces Comptroller input may vary significantly depending on the length and format of the items.
-In general, material should be received approximately ten weeks before publication of the journal.
+In general, the material should be received approximately six weeks before publication of the journal.